 Medication is faster acting than therapy, taking up to 14 days for any effect to be felt, so it is good in crisis situations.

-The hope with medication is that when the patient feels better, s/he will will see life in a more positive light, but unfortunately that does not happen in the majority of cases.
-Studies report high relapse rates of 66 to 80% (3) after discontinuation of medication; consequently, many medical professionals favour long-term drug maintenance.
+The hope with medication is that when the patient feels better, s/he will see life in a more positive light, but unfortunately that does not happen in the majority of cases.
+Studies report high relapse rates of 66-80% (2) after discontinuation of medication; consequently, many medical professionals have to entertain long-term drug use so that relapse does not occur.

 A common question is whether a combination of therapy and medication is more effective than either alone.
-Studies show that the increment in efficacy of both together to be either zero or modest (2), except for inpatients with depression who benefit more (9).
-However consumers prefer therapy (4) as they connect their depression to life circumstances.
+Studies show that any increase in efficacy is either zero or modest (6), except for inpatients with depression who benefit more from the combination (7).
+However patients prefer therapy (8) as they can see the connection between life circumstances and depression.

 Why is Therapy So Effective?